Space Invaders: Release

 More than a hundred Space Invaders video game clones were released for various platforms.
 At the time, software and video games were not formally recognized as copyrighted works under Japanese copyright law.
 After the company won a case involving a sequel (Space Invaders Part II) in the Tokyo District Court in December 1982, Taito could pursue legal action against unauthorized reproductions.
 Clone examples include the 1979 Super Invader for Apple computers, Epoch Co.'s 1980 TV Vader dedicated home console, and the 1981 TI Invaders for the TI-99/4A computer; the latter became the top-selling game for its platform by the end of 1982.
-Prior to its industry dominance, Nintendo's foray into arcade games consisted of clones of existing popular games, including the 1979 Space Invader clone Space Fever.
+Prior to its industry dominance, Nintendo's foray into arcade games consisted of clones of existing popular games, including the 1979 Space Invaders clone Space Fever.
 The influx of clones led to the term "Invader game" to identify the generic classification of games.
 Unofficial copies dominated the video game market in South Korea, and the market demand for the machine's hardware spurred the early growth of Korea's semiconductor industry.